cyberbotics/webots-doc/reference/plugin-setup.md

 Note that the `WorldInfo.physics` string specifies the name of the plugin source and binary files without extension.
-The extension will be added by Webots depending on the platform: it will be ".so" (Linux), ".dll" (Windows) or ".dylib" (Mac OS X) for the binary file.
+The extension will be added by Webots depending on the platform: it will be ".so" (Linux), ".dll" (Windows) or ".dylib" (macOS) for the binary file.
 For example, this [WorldInfo](worldinfo.md) node:

 ```